Unfolded proximal neural networks for robust image Gaussian denoising: Experiments

-Many works in the literature have been done in order to study NN robustness against perturbations \cite{jakubovitz2018improving, hoffman2019robust, pesquet2021learning}.
+Multiple works in the literature investigated NN robustness against perturbations \cite{jakubovitz2018improving, hoffman2019robust, pesquet2021learning}.
 Formally, given an input $\datad$ and a perturbation $\epsilon$, the error on the output can be upper bounded via the inequality

 The parameter $\chi>0$ can then be used as a certificate of the robustness for the network.
 This analysis is important and complementary to quality recovery performance to choose a reliable model.
+According to \cite{Combettes_P_2020_siam-jmds_lip_cln}, in the context of feedforward NNs as those proposed in this work and described in Section~\ref{Sec:proposed-unfolded}, $\chi$ can be upper bounded by looking at the norms of each linear operator, i.e.,